 Even the economics editor can see the flaw in making economics the be all and end all.
 If economics retains anything of its original meaning about household management it has so limited the management to finance as to undermine the household.

-The problem can be seen in the recent political mantra of “the working family”.
+The problem can be seen in the political mantra of “the working family”.
 Apart from ignoring those workers who have no family, the phrase has a built in reminder of the constant modern struggle of the “work life balance”.
 For many people modern work is undermining family relationships, sometimes even replacing family with colleagues.

 Yet economic analysis keeps pushing ‘work” instead of family.
-Earlier this month the SMH reported: “Australia was missing out on $195 billion or 13% of gross domestic product (GDP) by failing to close the gender gap”.
+Also in March 2013, the SMH reported: “Australia was missing out on $195 billion or 13% of gross domestic product (GDP) by failing to close the gender gap”.
 Mr Tim Toohey the chief economist of Goldman Sachs, lamented the low female participation rate in the workplace – not because of the lack of opportunity for women to fulfil their desire to work but because of the negative effect it has on the GDP of one of the wealthiest nations on earth!
 Nowhere in the article was there appreciation of work done in the home as an important part of social wellbeing, or a choice that some people may want to make.
 The “great god GDP” – as Ross Gittins calls it – should determine our Government’s policy.
 Inducements, penalties, flexible hours, child care provision – whatever methods available should be used to get people to choose to work.
 We must have a 7 day a week economy.

 It can be conceded that job creation is a great thing.
 Work is our livelihood.
 Unemployment is undesirable, both for the individual and society.
 We should encourage the business community to expand their activities for the good of society.
 Employees need to work with their employers to make their business profitable, that others may be able to gain employment and society as a whole prosper.